emweb/wt/examples/feature/oauth/README.md

 What it illustrates
 -------------------

-- the use of many aspects of the `Wt::Auth` API
+- the use of many aspects of the `Wt::Auth::OAuthService` (outside the authentication framework).